In Exercises 1–10, based on the nature of the given data, do the ... | Channels for Pearson+

 1

-Step 1: Pose a key question relevant to the given data.
-For example, 'Is there evidence to suggest that the proportion of females aged 18–29 who play video games often or sometimes is significantly different from 50%?'
-This question focuses on testing whether the observed proportion (49%) differs from a hypothesized proportion (50%).
+Step 1: Pose a key question relevant to the data.
+For example, 'Is there a significant correlation between the IQ scores of first-born twins and second-born twins?'
+This question helps us understand the relationship between the two sets of scores.

-Step 2: Identify the appropriate statistical procedure or tool to address the key question.
-Since the problem involves proportions, a hypothesis test for a population proportion (such as a one-sample z-test for proportions) is suitable.
-This test will help determine if the observed proportion is significantly different from the hypothesized proportion.
+Step 2: Identify a statistical procedure or tool to address the key question.
+In this case, we can use the Pearson correlation coefficient to measure the strength and direction of the linear relationship between the two sets of IQ scores.

-Step 3: Set up the null and alternative hypotheses.
-The null hypothesis (H₀) is that the population proportion of females aged 18–29 who play video games often or sometimes is equal to 50% (p = 0.50).
-The alternative hypothesis (H₁) is that the population proportion is not equal to 50% (p ≠ 0.50).
+Step 3: Organize the data into pairs for analysis.
+Each pair consists of the IQ score of the first-born twin and the corresponding IQ score of the second-born twin.
+For example, the first pair is (96, 89), the second pair is (87, 87), and so on.

 Verified video answer for a similar problem: